whastings/protomatter.js/README.md

 inheritance*, and it allows for multiple inheritance in JS.

-Protomatter supports concatenative inheritance by enabling you to compose multiple prototypes together using the `Protomatter.compose()` method.
+Protomatter supports concatenative inheritance by enabling you to compose multiple objects/prototypes together using the `Protomatter.compose()` method.
 It takes a variable number of prototypes as arguments and returns a new prototype with the properties from all the passed objects copied to it.
 This makes it easy to componentize groups of functionality into multiple prototypes and combine them in various ways.

 When you compose prototypes, the resulting prototype's `init()` method will invoke the `init()` methods provided by all composed prototypes, passing along any arguments.
-It's best to pass an object literal with named arguments instead of relying on positional arguments.
+Since all init methods get the same arguments, it's best to pass an object literal with named arguments instead of relying on positional arguments.

 ```javascript
 var Commentable = Protomatter.create({